Growing pumpkins is a delightful experience that your family and friends can enjoy together!

 When it comes to storing pumpkins, temperature is key.

 The optimal temperature for pumpkin storage is room temperature.
-This temperature leads to a longer shelf life, as long as the pumpkins are properly cured.
+This temperature allows for a longer shelf life, provided the pumpkins are properly cured.

-To cure, place your pumpkins in the sun for seven to fourteen days after they are removed from their vine.
+To cure, place your pumpkins in the sun for 7 to 14 days after they are removed from their vines.
 This will allow them to cure and harden.

 You can also keep them in the refrigerator if you plan on eating them within a month.
 This method does not require curing.